 - and about Antarctica, SOCCOM, and the floats

 The process is simple.
 If you are interested in having your class adopt a float, please contact George Matsumoto (mage AT mbari DOT org).
-He will help Climate Central (working with SOCCOM) pair your class with SOCCOM scientists scheduled to deploy floats in the Southern Ocean.
+He will help pair your class with SOCCOM scientists scheduled to deploy floats in the Southern Ocean.
 The students have the opportunity to give a name to a soon-to-be-deployed float, and follow its progress to sea through blogs written by their paired SOCCOM scientists (please review the naming guidelines).
-Each float will have the name that you selected as well as a MBARI ID number and a WMO (World Meteorological Organization) number.
+Each float will have the name that you selected as well as a MBARI ID number and a WMO (World Meteorological Organization) number (here is a table that shows all the adopted floats, their names and their ID and WMO numbers).
 You can track your float through SOCCOM’s interactive map which is fun because it also shows the float tracks of all the other SOCCOM floats.
 We are working on improving the functionality of this map, right now you have to mouse around to find your float or use the latitude/longitude of the deployment to help find your location.
 In addition, each classroom can track its “adopted” float’s trajectory and data collection via a special adopt-a-float version of SOCCOMViz.
 There is also a new 3-D interactive map that lets you view SOCCOM float and profile locations as well as download data – check it out here.